 Customer Relationship Management (CRM)

 A CRM is a central place to keep track of every lead that enters the pipeline and moves through the funnel.
-Pipedrive makes this process visual and intuitive with drag-and-drop features.
+Pipedrive's products makes this process visual and intuitive with drag-and-drop features.

 Using a CRM on a team level is essential as each deal gives you space for contact history, notes, calls and calendar events.
 This means that when a sales rep is on vacation, another one can pick up right where they left off with full context.